Marilou Danley: What we know about Las Vegas gunman's companion

 An Australian newspaper, Brisbane’s Courier-Mail, reported Monday that Danley was an “Australian citizen originally from the Philippines.”

-The newspaper said they believe she left the home she shared with Paddock in Mesquite, Nevada, around two weeks ago to head to the Philippines.
+The newspaper said they believe she left the home she shared with Paddock in Mesquite, Nev., around two weeks ago to head to the Philippines.

 Australian Foreign Minister Julie Bishop said American authorities contacted the country after the shooting for help trying to track down Danley.

-"They did make inquiries of our authorities about her whereabouts, but she is no longer a person of interest," Bishop told Channel Seven, according to the Sydney Morning Herald.
+"They did make inquiries of our authorities about her whereabouts, but she is no longer a person of interest," Bishop told Channel Seven, the Sydney Morning Herald reported.

 FAMILIES, FRIENDS OF LAS VEGAS VICTIMS SPEAK ABOUT LIVES OF LOVED ONES